 Originally published in 1946 as an article, Significant Aspects of Client-Centered Therapy is essential reading for anybody interested in psychotherapy and counseling.
 In this landmark publication Carl Rogers outlines the origins of client-centered therapy, the process of client-centered therapy, the discovery and capacity of the client and the client-centered nature of the therapeutic relationship.

 Significant Aspects of Client-Centered Therapy builds upon some of Carl Rogers' previously published work.
-Among the most notable of these earlier articles were The Processes of Therapy and The Development of Insight in A Counseling Relationship; both of which are also presented in full.
+Among the most notable of these earlier articles were 'The Processes of Therapy' and 'The Development of Insight in A Counseling Relationship;' both of which are also presented in full.
 You can get hold of Significant Aspects of Client-Centered Therapy on Amazon (kindle and paperback) via the following link.

 The years that followed the publication of the first edition of Carl Rogers' biography in 1979 turned out to be one of the most important periods of his career.
 Until now this work has not been widely known.
 Now, more than a quarter of a century after the first edition, Kirschenbaum has added deeper understanding of Rogers' contributions to psychology, the helping professions and society.
-On a personal level, access to recently revealed private papers tells us much more about Carl Rogers the man than was know to many of his closest associates.
+On a personal level, access to recently revealed private papers tells us much more about Carl Rogers the man than was known to many of his closest associates.

-See following link for more details:
+See following link for full details.

 Hermann Ebbinghaus was born.
 A pioneer in the scientific study of memory, Ebbinghaus is best known was his landmark work 'Über das Gedächtnis' first published in 1885 and later translated into English…

 Great Q & A with Dr. Barbara Masser, Associate Professor in the School of Psychology at the University of Queensland.